Best Natural Vitamins Women Need: Mama's Select Guide

 Vegan DHA and Omega-3s for Brain and Mood Health

-DHA from algae provides omega-3 fatty acids without mercury concerns, common fish allergens, or a fishy aftertaste.
-Your brain contains significant amounts of fat, making DHA important for cognitive function and mood regulation.
-During breastfeeding, DHA transfers to your baby through milk, which can lower your stores unless intake stays consistent.
-Algae-based sources work well for plant-based preferences.
+Algae-based DHA delivers omega-3 fatty acids without mercury, fish allergens, or that awful aftertaste.
+Your brain is mostly fat, which makes DHA critical for cognitive function and mood regulation.
+When you're breastfeeding, DHA transfers directly to your baby through milk--which drains your stores unless you're actively replenishing them.
 Consider our Prenatal + DHA formula for targeted omega-3 support during pregnancy and breastfeeding.

 Vitamin D, Iodine, and Gentle Iron for Lactation and Recovery